wohaiyo/StreetSceneWindowDetectionDataset/README.md

 # StreetSceneWindowDetectionDataset
-This is a window detection dataset in street scene.
+This is a window detection dataset of street scene in our paper.